Charles Edward Russell: NAACP founder

 In 1909, Russell was one of the 63 people who worked together to found the National Association for the Advancement of Colored People (NAACP), formed in the aftermath of a race riot at Springfield, Illinois, in August 1908.
-Russell's participation in the founding of the NAACP stemmed from his experiences with violence and racism as a child.
-One of the most memorable experiences included his father nearly being hanged simply for opposing slavery.
-Russell served and participated on the board of directors for the NAACP for the remainder of his life.
+Russell's participation in the founding of the NAACP stemmed from his experiences with violence and racism as a child, a particularly notable experience included his father nearly being hanged for opposing slavery.
+Russell served and participated on the board of directors of the NAACP for the remainder of his life.

 Socialist politician

 In 1908, Russell joined the Socialist Party of America.

 Russell was its candidate for Governor of New York in 1910 and 1912, and for U.S. Senator from New York in 1914.
 He also ran for Mayor of New York City.
 Russell's belief that Germany was an undeniable threat to the US in 1915 made him unexpectedly come out in support of President Woodrow Wilson's war "preparedness campaign."
 That decision painted Russell into a tight corner politically as the majority of the party's rank and file remained strongly antiwar.
 Its leader, Eugene Debs believed that Russell's decision to support Wilson's move for rearmament probably cost Russell the party's presidential nomination in 1916.
 Later that year, Russell separated from his party and became a part of a group known as "prowar socialists."
 Debs disagreed profoundly with Russell on the issue but applauded him for the courage of his convictions.

 Russell would ultimately be expelled from the Socialist Party in 1917 for supporting American intervention in the First World War.